Skip to content

 05

-Adversarial reviewA second model must attempt to break the 10× claim.
-The transcript is attached.
+Adversarial reviewA second pass has to try to break your 10× claim.
+The transcript ships attached.

 06

-Substitute namedThe do-nothing or strongest substitute must be explicitly identified, not assumed.
+Substitute namedThe do-nothing baseline or strongest substitute has to be named, not assumed.
+No mystery competition.

 07